 - Indica – Good for night time use, relaxing, sleep-inducing, pain relief, appetite-inducing, anti-stress

 - Hybrid – A mixture of the two

 Research shows, however, that when edibles are made, a lot of these specific properties are lost through the processing of the edible.
-There are, however certain methods which are better at preserving certain attributes.
+There are however certain methods that are better at preserving certain attributes.

 Concentrates come in a number of different forms, but they are all more potent than smoking, for example.
 It is therefore very important to start with a small dosage and then increase it.
 This is easily done as the effect comes into place quickly – within a few minutes.

-When a concentrate is made, certain aspects are taken out of the “pure marijuana”, meaning that the effects of it won’t necessarily be what you expect, especially if you are used to smoking the flower.
+When concentrates are made, certain aspects are taken out of the “pure marijuana”, meaning that the effects of it won’t necessarily be what you expect, especially if you are used to smoking the flower.

 The specific marijuana strains become clearer in concentrates, and some of the most common include:

 While there are many different marijuana consumption methods, there are even more strains of marijuana.
 And each one has their own characteristics, strengths and give the user different effects.

 And while there are still variables within a particular strain, people do tend to steer towards one strain or another as their preferred.